Scaranman/Portfolio-Site/content/en/authors/admin/_index.md

 I have also been learning Japanese since late high school when I went to a Japanese language camp for the summer.
 From there I knew I was going to continue my studies at RIT and pursued a minor.
 I credit my original interest in Japanese to my mom.
 She studied Japanese when she was in college and lived in Kobe for a year.
 In 2019, I spent my Spring semester in Nagoya, Japan at Nanzan University/南山大学.
 I spent the first four months of the program in homestay and the last month in a dorm.
 I spent the following summer on an Internship for Tamago-DB in Tokyo.

-I love learning Japanese language and culture and I have extended my interest to other cultures worldwide.

-Outside of school and UX, I enjoy video games, hiking, and playing guitarr.
-I recently started teaching myself how to draw as well.
+Outside of school and UX, I enjoy video games, hiking, and playing guitar.
+I sometimes take pictures of birds as well.

 {{< icon name="download" pack="fas" >}}{{< staticref "media/JacobScarani_Resume.pdf" "newtab" >}}Download my resumé{{< /staticref >}}.